Bug report #12578

 Could you upload or link to some sample data?

 #13 Updated by Nyall Dawson over 2 years ago

 I can't reproduce with master either.
 There were a few (tiny) leaks flagged which I'll fix shortly, but nothing significant.

 Just to confirm - when you say it's still present, are you referring to the memory leak or the initial hang when the snapping index is built?

-#15 Updated by Saber Razmjooei about 2 years ago
+#15 Updated by Saber Razmjooei over 2 years ago